oword/tangi/README.md

 **List of features I'm planning on implementing:**
 - music visualizer similar to milkdrop(as close as I can get)
 - bass visualizer with colors relative to bass
+- ✅vol slider
-- vol slider and song scrolling
+- song scrolling
-- pause + play song
+- ✅pause + play song
 - song preview with icons and metadata
-- folder/playlist previewer and song selection
+- ✅folder/playlist previewer and song selection

 **features I might do:**
 - mixer features like fl studio but basic